dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 Exports can be generated cluster-wide or at namespace level.
 The export function creates a new folder for each namespace, and each folder contains the exported `.rdf` and schema file.
+These exported sets of `.rdf` files and schemas include the multi-tenancy namespace information.

 If a _Guardian of the Galaxy_ exports the whole cluster, a single folder containing the export data of all the namespaces in a single `.rdf` file and a single schema will be generated.